eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 `docker run -d -p 1883:1883 -p 9001:9001 eclipse-mosquitto`

 ### Get started

+**Important Note**
+> If you don't want to use the user "ditto" for authorization, you have to add a new user to `/pathToDitto/ditto/docker/ngingx.htpasswd` - how to do this, see: `/pathToDitto/ditto/docker/README.md`.
+If you have added a new user, please note that you have to replace your user with the user "ditto" in all code of this tutorial.

 For this example, we will use the latest ditto version from github.
 After cloning the repository, we can start the docker containers like so: